Sanrio: Characters

-Sanrio has created a large number of characters, the best known of which is Hello Kitty.
-Other well known characters include My Melody, Keroppi, Bad Badtz-Maru, Cinnamoroll, Jewelpet, Gudetama, and Aggressive Retsuko.
+Sanrio has created over 450 characters as of 2022, the best known of which is the white cat character Hello Kitty from 1974.
+Other well-known characters include the rabbit My Melody from 1975, the frog Keroppi from 1988, the penguin Bad Badtz-Maru from 1993, the white dog Cinnamoroll from 2001, the rabbit Kuromi from 2005, the animal series Jewelpet from 2008, the egg character Gudetama from 2013, and the red panda Aggressive Retsuko from 2015.

+Notable designers of Sanrio characters include Yuko Shimizu, original designer of Hello Kitty, Yuko Yamaguchi, lead designer for most of Hello Kitty's history, and Miyuki Okumura, original designer of Cinnamoroll.

+Since 1986 Sanrio has held the annual Sanrio Character Ranking poll where fans can vote on their favorite characters.
+It began in the Strawberry Newspaper published by Sanrio in Japan, but now voting also takes place online.

+Besides their own original characters, Sanrio also owns the rights to the Mr. Men characters and Japanese licensing rights to the Peanuts characters.

 Filmography

 Theatrical

 From 1977 to 1985, Sanrio produced movies through their Sanrio Films label.
-After A Journey Through Fairyland, Sanrio switched gears and started doing short films, OAVs, and TV shows based on their characters.
+After A Journey Through Fairyland, Sanrio switched gears and started doing short films, OVAs, and TV shows based on their characters.
 In 2006, Sanrio announced they are again going to do feature-length films.

 Other animation

-Sanrio began its involvement in production of TV and direct-to-video animation during the late 1980s and early 1990s, starting with the US-made Hello Kitty's Furry Tale Theater in 1987.
+Sanrio began its involvement in the production of TV and direct-to-video animation during the late 1980s and early 1990s, starting with the US-made Hello Kitty's Furry Tale Theater in 1987.
 The character My Melody got her first starring role in an animated series in the anime television series, Onegai My Melody, which first aired on TV Osaka on April 3, 2005, and was produced by Studio Comet.
-The Sugarbunnies franchise was later adapted into a 7-minute short series in 2007, and was popular enough to gain two sequels.
+The Sugarbunnies franchise was later adapted into a 7-minute short series in 2007 and was popular enough to gain two sequels.

-Jewelpet was also adapted into an anime metaseries in 2009, which was also produced by Studio Comet, spanning 6 official seasons and one theatrical movie, making it the longest running anime adaptation of a Sanrio franchise in history.
+Jewelpet was also adapted into an anime metaseries in 2009, which was also produced by Studio Comet, spanning 6 official seasons and one theatrical movie, making it the longest-running anime adaptation of a Sanrio franchise in history.

-Show by Rock!!, a game by Sanrio and Geechs got an anime adaptation produced by Bones in 2015 - and was licensed in the United States by Funimation.
+Show by Rock!!, a game by Sanrio and Geechs got an anime adaptation produced by Bones in 2015—and was licensed in the United States by Funimation.
 Aggretsuko also get three animated adaptations by Fanworks, one aired on TBS and the later two were released officially on Netflix.